 The second thing Shah stressed on was the strength of power users.
 He explained that one of the newer trends he’s noticed in SaaS is the importance of building for the power users.

 “There are millions and billions of people who use email and some percentage of them are power users – a significant enough percentage that multiple products can exist in the market and target those people – which is kind of where we’re at today.” he stated.
-“You can target them in different segments and slices and that’s strategy I’m seeing a lot of folks starting to use – and I think we’re going to see this more going forward too.”
+“You can target them in different segments and slices and that’s the strategy I’m seeing a lot of folks starting to use – and I think we’re going to see this more going forward too.”

 Introducing SaaS Remixes